-The areas available for leisure time activities include a fitness room, swimming pool, deck for sunbathing and a Crew Bar.
-At appointed hours you will be able to shop in the ship’s Gift Shop at special crew prices.
-The Crew Officer in cooperation with an elected Welfare Committee will be arranging crews’ entertainment like films, games, crew parties, soccer games, table tennis and other activities.
+The areas available for leisure time activities include a fitness room, plunge pool, deck for sunbathing and a crew bar.
+In the ship’s slop chest you can buy toiletries, snacks, beverages etc. Crew Officer in cooperation with an elected Welfare Committee will be arranging crews’ entertainment like films, games, crew parties, soccer games, table tennis and other activities.
 At the beginning of every cruise, you will receive a Crew Activity Calendar which lists all the upcoming events for the cruise.

 SIGNING ON THE SHIP